TWICKENHAM ROWING CLUB BYLAWS

 -

 Conduct Off-Premises: Members must maintain a high standard of conduct whilst representing Twickenham Rowing Club away from the premises including whilst training, competing and spectating at Heads, Regattas and Rowing-related events.
-Members' actions and behaviour must not bring the club reputation into disrepute.
+Members' actions and behaviour must not bring the Club reputation into disrepute.

 -